postmanlabs/labs-docs/src/pages/docs/integrations/installed-apps.md

 ## Supported integrations

-Team members can add installed apps for the following Postman integrations:
+You can add installed apps for the following Postman integrations:

 * [Slack](/docs/integrations/available-integrations/slack/) - Post monitoring results